The global impact of Covid-19 is immense as educational institutes all over the world are closed.

 All other students who are away from such outcome-dependent situations such as above also face severe education disruption.

-In response to the Covid-19 scare, many schools have moved online and parents seem to have assumed the role of teachers and are fast becoming savvy with resources created for home-schoolers to cause minimal disruption to their children’s education.
+In response to Impact of Covid-19 scare, many schools have moved online and parents seem to have assumed the role of teachers and are fast becoming savvy with resources created for home-schoolers to cause minimal disruption to their children’s education.

 Again, while there are a ton of fantastic resources which are available, there are not too many resources which mimic the school that is, provide for multidisciplinary learning, encourage connections across different domains and inspire ideas which help a child develop 21st century skills and prepare themselves for the jobs of the future.

-No doubt, that the Covid-19 pandemic has unleashed the biggest calamity that humanity has faced so far.
+No doubt, that Impact of Covid-19 pandemic has unleashed the biggest calamity that humanity has faced so far.
 We all are going through perhaps the most trying circumstances of our lives.